-If you get periods, any bleeding can feel like too much, amirite?
+If you get periods, any bleeding can feel like too much.

-Learning about the options — and there are quite a few — can help you narrow down the best birth control for your individual sitch and preferences.
+Learning about the options — and there are quite a few — can help you narrow down the best birth control for your individual needs and preferences.

 While each type can help, they aren’t all exactly the same.
 They differ in cost, scheduling, and potential side effects.

-Here are some key things to consider when making your choice.
+Here are a few key factors to consider when making your choice.

 Some methods might require a pelvic exam